 - The reason(s) why you became unemployed from your previous employer(s)

-- If you are not a U.S. citizen, you will need your alien registration number and the expiration date of your work authorization.
+- Your alien registration number and the expiration date of your work authorization if you are not a US citizen

 - Your normal occupation and job skills